A Fighter's Blues: Plot

 After spending 13 years in jail for killing one of his opponents Chat Chai in the dressing room after breaking up the fight because of a quarrel with his girlfriend Pim, Mong Fu (Andy Lau), a washed up Muay Thai kickboxer returns to Thailand to look for his old love.
 Upon arrival in Bangkok, he finds out that she died and that he has a 14-year-old daughter.
 He finds the orphanage and meets his daughter and starts a relationship with sister Mioko who runs the orphanage.
 To clean his past, he challenges the current and more than 15 years younger champion, who wants to avenge Chai.

+In the end, Mong Fu passes away from his injuries during the fight, but not without gaining back the acceptance and the respect of his daughter and rest of the world, including the very fighter who fights him.